LauraBertola/Tutorials/RADseq/Ipyrad.md

 do that by adding the `-f` flag, **forcing** ipyrad to overwrite already existing files.
 Remember that if you don't want to overwrite existing data, you may want to use [branching](https://ipyrad.readthedocs.io/en/latest/8-branching.html).

 **Congratulations!** You've completed your first RAD-Seq assembly.
 Now you can try applying what you've learned to assemble your own real data.
 Please consult the [ipyrad online documentation](http://ipyrad.readthedocs.io) for details about many of the more powerful features of ipyrad, including reference sequence mapping, assembly branching, and the extensive `analysis` toolkit, which includes extensive downstream analysis tools for such things as clustering and population assignment, phylogenetic tree inference, quartet-based species tree inference, and much more.

+There is also an exercise which explains branching in more detail [here](Exercises.md).

 ![png](Images/Cheetah_cubs2.png)
 ©Laura Bertola